 When a parent dies, you may be left with many questions about your inheritance, your rights, and the rights of your siblings.
 It’s important to get answers, so you can protect your future and estate assets that are rightfully yours.
 Here are answers to some common questions from clients who’ve lost a parent.
 If your question isn’t answered here, we encourage you to contact our Louisiana succession lawyers for help.

 You may have considered the person who just died your mother or father, but that doesn’t necessarily mean the state of Louisiana agrees.
-In Louisiana, a child is defined as a person of any age who was the:
+In Louisiana, a child of a deceased loved one is defined as a person of any age who was the:

 - Biological child of the person who died.
 Biological children include children born during a marriage, children born outside of marriage if paternity is acknowledged by the father or proven in court, children conceived but not born before the parent’s death, and children placed for adoption.